AC Cobra

-The AC Cobra, sold in the United States as the Shelby Cobra and AC Shelby Cobra, is a sports car manufactured by British company AC Cars, with a Ford V8 engine.
-It was produced intermittently in both the United Kingdom and later the United States since 1962.
+The AC Cobra, sold in the United States as the Shelby Cobra and Shelby AC Cobra, is a sports car manufactured by British company AC Cars, with a Ford V8 engine.
+It was produced intermittently in both the United Kingdom and later the United States from 1962 to 1967.

 History and development

 AC Cars had been building small numbers of its AC Ace two-seater roadster since 1953.
 The Ace had a steel ladder chassis with 3 in diameter tubular main rails, and a hand-built body of aluminium panels shaped using English wheeling machines.
 The Ace had used three different straight-six engines over its production life, starting with AC's own Light Six, then Bristol Cars six derived from the pre-war BMW M328, and finally a 2.6 L Ford Zephyr 6 engine.
 The Zephyr 6 was low enough that it allowed AC to restyle the nose of the car, lowering the hoodline, adding a smaller air intake, and removing the "moustache" lines below the headlamps on earlier cars.

 In September 1961, Ford provided Shelby with two of its new 221 cuin small block V8 engines, one of which was shipped to AC in England.